 The song is really titled “Escape.”
 Is it time for you to escape to an island, relax on the beach, and sip a delicious piña colada while listening to the ocean waves?
-It was almost a year ago that we were enjoying our escape to the British Virgin Islands and Puerto Rico.
+It was a few years ago when we were enjoying our escape to the British Virgin Islands and Puerto Rico.
 The piña coladas were plentiful and delicious.
-It was also before our low-carb lifestyle began.
-Finding a low-carb piña colada recipe has been a challenge.
+It was also before our Keto lifestyle began.
+Finding a Keto piña colada recipe has been a challenge.
 We think we finally have one that will offer the same flavor and virtually without carbs!

 The Original Piña Colada